 - European Commission is planning to review the REACH regulations, and it includes the establishment of the registration rules for polymers.
-Polymer registration rules should be applied only for the polymers which have high concern for human health and the environment, and not applied for the low concern polymers, same as the other nation rules. - The definition of the low concern polymers should be based on scientifically reasonable standards. - The abolition of the current constitution monomer registration rules for imported polymers, instead of the introduction of the new polymer registration rules.
+Polymer registration rules should be applied only for the polymers which have high concern for human health and the environment, and not applied for the low concern polymers, same as the other nation rules. - For that reason, the EU should adopt the PLC (Polymer of Low Concern) concept in international alignment (harmonisation) and develop scientifically valid and clear criteria for the identification of PLCs to be exempted from registration requirements. - The abolition of the current constitution monomer registration rules for imported polymers, instead of the introduction of the new polymer registration rules.

-• The monomers registration rules are not an impartial system, because it is mandatory only for companies which import polymers from outside of EU, and not necessary for polymer procurement from EU inside.
+• The monomers registration rules are not impartial system, because it is obliged only for companies which import polymers from outside of EU, and not necessary for polymer procurement from EU inside.
 In many cases, non-EU chemical manufacturers do not produce polymers by themselves but purchase from outside and prepare them, so they have to ask upward of supply chains for various kinds of monomer information necessary for registration.
-It becomes a heavy burden for non-EU companies, and acts as a kind of non-tariff barrier.
+It becomes a heavy burden for non-EU companies, and acts as a kind of non-tariff barriers.